mransaw/hello-world/README.md

 # hello-world
 just learning to use GitHub
-This is a readmo so you can know what's going on with this project.
+This is a readme so you can know what's going on with this project.